 Step 4 Once all fact finding, questioning, and presentations are complete, the committee will deliberate to evaluate the merits of the grievance and make findings of fact.
 Such deliberations are restricted to members of the committee.
 The committee’s decision must be based solely on material presented in the grievance.
 A majority vote of the ad hoc committee is required to make an affirmative decision on the grievance.

-Upon reaching a conclusion, the ad hoc committee will communicate its findings in writing to the student bringing the grievance, the respondent(s), the president, and to the appropriate institutional individual(s) who shall implement the actions, if any, recommended by the ad hoc committee within thirty (30) calendar days after the hearing.
+Upon reaching a conclusion, the ad hoc committee will communicate its findings in writing to the student bringing the grievance, the respondent(s), the Campus President or Vice President of Online and Blended Learning, and to the appropriate institutional individual(s) who shall implement the actions, if any, recommended by the ad hoc committee within thirty (30) calendar days after the hearing.

 B. Appeal Process

-Within ten (10) business days of receipt of the committee’s decision, a student who is not satisfied with the decision of the committee may seek further review by submitting the written notice of appeal, together with the committee’s written decision, to the president.
+Within ten (10) business days of receipt of the committee’s decision, a student who is not satisfied with the decision of the committee may seek further review by submitting the written notice of appeal, together with the committee’s written decision, to the Campus President or Vice President of Online and Blended Learning.
 Written notice of appeal must be signed and dated by the student and provide a brief statement of the grounds for appeal, which should contain a list of alleged errors in the decision or decision-making process and indicate what remedy is requested.
 Appeals received more than ten (10) business days after the committee’s decision was rendered will not be considered.

-The president’s action will be limited to a review of the basis for the committee’s decision.
-The president will render a decision based on review of the grievance record and the written notice of appeal.
+The action of the Campus President or Vice President of Online and Blended Learning will be limited to a review of the basis for the committee’s decision.
+The Campus President or Vice President of Online and Blended Learning will render a decision based on review of the grievance record and the written notice of appeal.
 There is no right to a hearing or oral presentation in appeals.
-The president may delegate another administrator to act on his/her behalf.
+The Campus President or Vice President of Online and Blended Learning may delegate another administrator to act on his/her behalf.

-Within fifteen (15) calendar days of receipt of the request for review, the president will submit his or her decision in writing to the student and to the person alleged to have caused the grievance.
+Within fifteen (15) calendar days of receipt of the request for review, the Campus President or Vice President of Online and Blended Learning will submit a decision in writing to the student and to the person alleged to have caused the grievance.
 The written disposition shall include the reasons for the decision, and it shall direct a remedy for the aggrieved student, if any.
-The president’s decision on the appeal is final and will not be subject to further review.
+The decision on the appeal is final and will not be subject to further review.

 The chair of the ad hoc committee will compile an official record of the proceeding that includes a copy of all correspondence with the parties, all evidence submitted to the committee, a summary of the committee’s decision, and anything else considered by the committee in reaching its determination.
 The chair of the committee will be responsible for ensuring that a written report is prepared that addresses and resolves all material factual issues in dispute, that states a conclusion as to whether the student was subjected to misapplication or misinterpretation of school policy or state or federal law, and if so recommends remedies as appropriate.
 The report and official record will be kept in the student’s record.

 All grievance procedures and records are confidential in nature and will be treated accordingly.
-A copy of the grievance, any decision of the committee, and any decision of the president must be retained for seven full calendar years following the year in which the grievance is resolved.
+A copy of the grievance, any decision of the committee, and any decision of the Campus President or Vice President of Online and Blended Learning must be retained for seven full calendar years following the year in which the grievance is resolved.